 Eating Disorder Recovery Adult Residential Care

 Rogers Behavioral Health has been a leader in residential treatment for eating disorders for more than three decades.
 We were among the first offering this most intensive level of care and pioneered separate programming for males back in 1997.
 Our ability to handle complex cases, particularly with co-existing eating disorders and obsessive-compulsive disorder and anxiety, is well recognized by referring providers.
-Our outcomes show that our eating disorders treatment works.
+Our outcomes show that our eating disorders treatment for adults works.

-Through our residential care you’ll find a physician-led, multidisciplinary team of professionals all focused on treating adults (18 and older) with:
+Through our residential care you’ll find a physician-led, multidisciplinary team of professionals all focused on treating adults (18 and older) suffering with:

 - Anorexia nervosa